Neil Haddon: Awards

 Haddon's painting "The Visit", inspired by his migration to Tasmania and H. G. Wells' novel The War of the Worlds was awarded the Hadley's Art Prize in 2018.
 Hadley's Prize judge and Tasmanian Museum and Art Gallery curator, Jane Stewart, described the painting as "a complex and accomplished painting that raises many questions about landscape, custodianship and contact history".

-His painting "Portrait with Paperchains", featuring his brother-in-law Timothy Walker CBE, chief executive and artistic director of the London Philharmonic Orchestra, was awarded the City of Whyalla Art Prize in 2011.
+His painting "Portrait with Paperchains", featuring Timothy Walker CBE, chief executive and artistic director of the London Philharmonic Orchestra, was awarded the City of Whyalla Art Prize in 2011.
 Haddon returned to judge the Whyalla Prize in 2013.

 "Purblind (Opiate)" won the $25,000 Glover Prize (Tasmania) 2008.

 "Survivor (del tink gyp flynn)" was awarded the City of Devonport Art Award in 2006.

 His paintings have been selected for other significant art prizes, including both the Wynne Prize and the Sulman Prize, both at Art Gallery of New South Wales.

 His work "It's Difficult (this Tasmanian landscape)" was also a finalist in the $50,000 Arthur Guy Memorial Painting Prize at the Bendigo Art Gallery in 2023.